Emmanuel Rivera Player Props: Diamondbacks vs. Brewers

-On Monday, Emmanuel Rivera (.351 slugging percentage in past 10 games, with no home runs) and the Arizona Diamondbacks play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 8:10 PM ET.
+Emmanuel Rivera -- with a slugging percentage of .282 in his past 10 games (including zero home runs) -- will be in action for the Arizona Diamondbacks versus the Milwaukee Brewers, with Colin Rea on the hill, on June 20 at 8:10 PM ET.

 Emmanuel Rivera Game Info & Props vs. the Brewers